-2. The Canteen: After leaving the market I was feeling a little hungry, so I headed up Ochterloney Street to visit The Canteen.
-Relatively new on the Dartmouth scene, the Canteen is located just upstairs from Two if by Sea has developed a reputation for delicious sandwiches (check out their Twitter feed for some photos of what to expect).
+2. The Canteen: After leaving the market I was feeling a little hungry, so I headed up Portland Street to visit The Canteen.
+Relatively new on the Dartmouth scene, the Canteen has recently relocated to a new, sunny spot and has developed a reputation for delicious sandwiches (check out their Twitter feed for some photos of what to expect).

-I grabbed their amazing breakfast sandwich, the ‘Dartmouth Hangover’, and then headed downstairs to grab a coffee.
+I grabbed their amazing breakfast sandwich, the ‘Dartmouth Hangover’

 3. Two if by Sea: Two if by Sea has been one of the leaders of the downtown Dartmouth renaissance.
 Celebrated for their delicious, butter-loaded croissants that are often filled with unique ingredients, as well as amazing coffee, TIBS is certainly a community hub.
 On the day I dropped in they were celebrating their 5th birthday with balloons, streamers and noisemakers, and lots of happy Dartmouthians.